Anchorage Municipality Court Records

 - Names of minor children (initials used instead)

-If confidential information is inadvertently included in a public filing, a party may move to have it redacted or sealed.
+If confidential information is accidentally included in a public filing, a party may ask the court to redact or seal it.

 Anchorage Municipality Criminal Court Records

-Criminal cases in Anchorage are prosecuted by either the State of Alaska Department of Law (felonies and some misdemeanors) or the Anchorage Municipal Prosecutor’s Office (municipal code violations).
-Records from both tracks are maintained by the Alaska Court System.
+Criminal cases in Anchorage are prosecuted by either the Alaska Department of Law (felonies and some misdemeanors) or the Anchorage Municipal Prosecutor's Office (municipal code violations).
+Both tracks produce records maintained by the Alaska Court System.

 Court Jurisdiction